sonots/embulk-filter-row/README.md

 * `%Y-%m-%d`

 The time zone for formats without `%z` is UTC, and the time resolution is micro second (caused by limitation of Embulk TimestampParser).

-It is possible to omit `TIMESTAMP` keyword on comparing with `timestamp` identifier from version >= 0.3.3.

 ### Json Literal